Introduction

 Can I install a chip seal driveway myself?

-Yes, if you have the necessary tools and experience, but it’s recommended to hire professionals for optimal results and safety.
+Installing a chip seal driveway is possible if you have the right tools and experience, but hiring professionals is often a better choice for the best results and safety.

 How long does a chip seal driveway last?

-Typically, a chip seal driveway can last between 7 to 10 years with proper maintenance and care.
+A chip seal driveway usually lasts between 7 to 10 years when it is well maintained and cared for.

 What should I do if my chip seal driveway develops cracks?